azzenabidi/NotionScribe/README.md

       bulleted_list "First bullet point", "Second bullet point" callout "This is a purple callout block." end

+### Run main.rb

+To create the page notion, in the terminal run:

+ruby main.rb
 ### Available Block Types

 -   **Header**: